dnd-mdn/cdn/README.md

 # cdn

-This repository stores static assets for use in other applications.
+This repository stores static assets for use in our other applications.
+It is recommended to only commit changes ready for production rather than for active development.

 ## Usage

-These files are to be loaded through [jsDelivr](https://github.com/jsdelivr/jsdelivr#github), a free and open source CDN service with global infrastucture.
+Files are to be loaded through [jsDelivr](https://github.com/jsdelivr/jsdelivr#github), a free and open source CDN service with global infrastucture.

 Example CSS file